yusufaine/nus-clubhouse/README.md

 	1. Easy to log-in
 		- Participants don't want to create/remember another password
 	2. Looks good and easy to use
-		- It is worth nothing that participants are not unanimous in whether we should make the website in dark mode or not.
+		- It is worth noting that participants are not unanimous in whether we should make the website in dark mode or not.
 Discussion on this is found in [Font choice and colour scheme](#font-choice-and-colour-scheme).
 	3. Ability to see what rooms are ongoing (similar to ongoing lessons in LTs)
 	4. Ability to see upcoming lessons (rooms)